ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 ### Inclusion Criteria

 Packages are deemed in scope if they provide tools to support the design, monitoring and analysis of clinical trials.
-Please refer to task views `r view("ExperimentalDesign")`, `r view("Survival")`, `r view("Meta-analysis")` for a more comprehensive list of R packages related to these topics.
+Please refer to task views `r view("ExperimentalDesign")`, `r view("Meta-analysis")`, `r view("MissingData")`, `r view("Pharmacokinetics")`, `r view("Survival")` for a more comprehensive list of R packages related to these topics.

 Contributions are always welcome and encouraged.
 You can contribute by emailing the maintainer directly or by submitting an issue or pull request in the GitHub